oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

         "text": {
           // ...
         }
-      },
+      }
     },

-The Namespace of aggregate severity (`namespace`) points to the namespace so referenced.
-Value type is string with format `uri`.
+The Namespace of aggregate severity (`namespace`) of value type `string` and format `uri` points to the namespace so referenced.

-The Text of aggregate severity (`text`) provides a severity which is independent of - and in addition to - any other standard metric for determining the impact or severity of a given vulnerability (such as CVSS).
-Value type is string with 1 or more characters.
+The Text of aggregate severity (`text`) of value type `string` with 1 or more characters provides a severity which is independent of - and in addition to - any other standard metric for determining the impact or severity of a given vulnerability (such as CVSS).

 Examples: